-Land Held for Sale
+Land Held for Sale and Note Receivable

-The Organization received a donation of land, and management has determined that the land meets the requirements of GAAP to be considered as held for sale.
-The land is available for immediate sale in its present condition, subject only to customary conditions, and the Organization's board of directors has authorized a sale of the land.
-During the fiscal year, the Organization was actively marketing the property at a reasonable price in relation to its current fair value and negotiating with a prospective buyer.
+In 2017, the Organization received a donation of land, and management has determined that the land meets the requirements of GAAP to be considered as held for sale.
+During the fiscal year ended June 30, 2021, the Organization sold the land, as described in Note 15, with consideration including cash and a note receivable.